oceanprotocol/ocean.py/READMEs/datatoken-enterprise.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Quickstart: Using ERC20 Enterprise
+# Quickstart: Using Datatoken Enterprise

-This quickstart describes a batteries-included flow including using a new template of ERC20, called ERC20 Enterprise.
+This quickstart describes a batteries-included flow including using a new template of ERC20, called Datatoken Enterprise.

 For dispenser & FRE, it is used as base token, OCEAN token.
 The base token can be changed into something else, such as USDC, DAI etc., but